-Colleges and universities in Los Angeles County will not be able to resume all in-person academic instruction, at this time.
-Institutions may continue to offer in person training and instruction for essential workforce for required activities that cannot be accomplished through virtual learning.
+Colleges and universities in Los Angeles County will not be able to fully resume in-person academic instruction at this time.
+In addition to the activities listed above, institutions may continue to offer in person training and instruction for essential workforce for required activities that cannot be accomplished through virtual learning.
 All other academic instruction must continue to be done via distance-learning.